Gino-Freud-Hobayan/retail-store-management-gino/README.md

 - Orders
 - Inventory
 - Cart system
-- Payment & shipping options
+- Payment & shipping options (with different modes of payment like Gcash, Cash on Delivery (COD), and Bank Transfer)
 - Confirmation screen with loading animation
-- Order Confirmation (with different modes of payment like Gcash, Cash on Delivery (COD), and Bank Transfer)
+- Order Confirmation
--